deepanshs/csdmpy/docs/plotting_with_pyplot/one_D_plots.rst

 """""""""""""""""""""""""

-When multiple single-component dependent variables are present within the CSDM object, the data from all dependent-variables are plotted on the same axes.
+When multiple single-component dependent variables are present within the CSDM object, the data from all dependent-variables is plotted on the same axes.
 The name of each dependent variable is displayed within the legend.

 Plotting on separate Axes